A NEW SHOP BUILDING FOR ALL CANNINGS

 Guttering was added to the rear of the shop to reduce the risk of the same problem re-occurring.
 However, a secondary area of rot has been growing slowly.

-So, after nineteen years, we feel it is time to turn the original trial project into a permanent reality which will accurately represent the importance of the shop to the All Cannings village community.
+So, after twenty years, we feel it is time to turn the original trial project into a permanent reality which will accurately represent the importance of the shop to the All Cannings village community.

 · More storage